 No part of the body frustrates more of us than the abdomen.
-As we experience weight gain and loss, aging, pregnancy, and childbirth, extra fat and skin may accumulate on the stomach.
+As we experience weight gain and then significant weight loss after, aging, pregnancy, and childbirth, extra fat and skin may accumulate on the stomach.
 But diet and exercise can only do so much.

 But a Houston tummy tuck, also known as abdominoplasty, is a popular and effective surgical procedure that can trim the waistline and smooth the tummy.
 A tummy tuck also can strengthen and tighten the abdominal muscles, which may have been affected by pregnancy and childbirth.

 Before having a tummy tuck, it’s important to understand the risks and benefits of the procedure.
-A tummy tuck can have impressive results, but the recovery is extensive and there are risks of complications.
+A tummy tuck can have impressive results, but the recovery from cosmetic surgery is extensive and there are risks of complications.

-Below is important information about tummy tuck safety and other important information.
+Below is important information about tummy tuck procedures, safety and other important information.

-If you choose a skilled plastic surgeon, having a tummy tuck is safe.
+If you choose a skilled plastic surgeon, having a tummy tuck is a very safe procedure.
 However, all surgeries have risks, and a tummy tuck is an invasive procedure.
 The risks with a tummy tuck are higher than with other cosmetic procedures.

 The most common risks with a tummy tuck are infection.
 The procedure involves a long incision, and it’s possible for it to get infected.
 This is why it’s so important to follow your surgeon’s post-op instructions.